-There are a number of beach resorts and beach bars along the water’s edge at Sugar Beach and some welcome outside guests to enjoy their facilities as long as you purchase something to eat or drink.
+There are a number of beach resorts and beach bars along the water’s edge at Sugar Beach Bantayan and some of which welcome outside guests to enjoy their facilities as long as you purchase something to eat or drink.

 It doesn’t matter if you’re a solo traveler or with a group of friends, it’s a great way to get out of the house and mingle with the friendly locals and other tourists while sipping back a cold beer or cocktail.

-There is no need to worry about being out in the streets after dark as Bantayan Island is completely safe and I had no issues at all while I was out enjoying the nightlife in Santa Fe.
+There is no need to worry about being out in the streets after dark as the island is completely safe and I had no issues at all while I was out enjoying the nightlife in Santa Fe.

 One of the most unique Bantayan Island tourist spots is the Ogtong Cave Pool which is located at the Ogtong Cave Resort on the south coast of Santa Fe.

-If you wish to visit the Ogtong Cave Pool the entrance fee is around 200 pesos and this also gives you access to the swimming pool and private beach area at Ogtong Cave Resort.
+If you wish to visit the Ogtong Cave Pool the entrance fee is around 200 Pesos ($3.50) and this also gives you access to the swimming pool and private beach area at Ogtong Cave Resort.

-Kota Park is a beach area on the northernmost tip of Bantayan Island and a great spot to spend an hour or two during your Bantayan Island tour.
+Kota Park is a beach area on the northernmost tip of the island and a great spot to spend an hour or two during your visit.